vlait/2.11BSD-swreg-ioctl/ioctl-mem/README.md

 it might take some time to get the patch to appear on v4/opensimh.

 ioctl access is really not much different from file access in this case.
+for example to read the sw register:

 ```
 #include<stdio.h>